oceanprotocol/docs/content/tutorials/compute-to-data-parameters.md

 ## Overview

-Ocean Protocol allows dataset buyers to provide custom parameters that can be used to fetch the downloaded data in a specific format or to download a different type of data.
+Ocean Protocol allows dataset buyers to provide custom parameters that can be used to fetch the downloaded data in a specific format, to download a different type of data or pass some additonal input to the algorithms in the Compute-to-Data job.

+There are types of parameters that asset publisher can support:
+- User defined parameters
+- Algorithm custom parameters

+## User defined parameters - Dataset publisher flow

 The asset publisher must support these parameters.
 The provider combines the original asset URL and the entered parameter values into a new URL and then streams the response from the modified URL back to the buyer.

-## Use case
+### Use case

 For example, if the publisher has published an URL `https://example.com` which serves large size historical weather data from all over the world.
 If the publisher wants to allow buyers to filter the data based on location, type of data, etc., it is possible to do so using user defined parameters.